 Our Board has determined that three of our nine directors, namely Ms. Lesjak and Messrs.
-McDaniel and Wood, each meet the standards for independence as defined by applicable listing standards of The NASDAQ Stock Market and rules and regulations of the SEC.
+McDaniel and Wood, each meet the standards for independence as defined by applicable listing standards of The Nasdaq Stock Market and rules and regulations of the SEC.
 Our Board has also determined that Mr. Werner, our Chief Executive Officer and Chairman of the Board, and Ms. Kristoffersen and Messrs.
-Badoual, Larenaudie, Paszkiewicz and Pouget, as directors designated by our controlling stockholder Total Solar International SAS, formerly known as Total Energies Nouvelles Activités USA, SAS and Total Gas & Power USA, SAS, pursuant to our Affiliation Agreement with Total, are not "independent" as defined by applicable listing standards of The NASDAQ Stock Market.
+Badoual, Larenaudie, Paszkiewicz, and Pouget, as directors designated by our controlling stockholder, Total, pursuant to our Affiliation Agreement with Total, are not "independent" as defined by applicable listing standards of The Nasdaq Stock Market.
 There are no family relationships among any of our directors or executive officers.